 A variety of helpful information about preventing slip and fall injuries is available through the U.S. Department of Labor's Occupational Safety and Health Administration's website: Walking-Working Surfaces (SLIPS, TRIPS, AND FALLS)

 In the wintertime, snowy, icy, or wet sidewalks present a particular danger for slip and fall injuries.
 An article describing the risks and concerns of these conditions from the U.S. Department of Transportation can be read in [pdf] format here: Ice, Snow, and Slippery Sidewalks.

 Can a lawsuit be filed against the city if I trip and fall on a sidewalk?

-Typically, the injured party needs to file suit against the city and the adjacent property owner as they both will point at each other as being responsible.
-Additionally, a Claim needs to be filed against the City (or County) and there is only a 180 day period in which to do so.
+Typically, the injured party must file suit against the city and the adjacent property owner as they both will point at each other as being responsible.
+Additionally, a claim must be filed against the City or County, and there is only a 180-day period to do so.

 There are many issues to look at in a stairway fall.
-The height and width of the steps and risers, the condition of the wood, the handrails of lack thereof.
-An experienced attorney will have access to standards and experts that can determine if there is or is not a good solid case.
+The height and width of the steps and risers, the condition of the wood, and the handrails of lack thereof.
+An experienced attorney will have access to standards and experts to determine if there is or is not a good solid case.

 Slip and Fall Accident Lawyers in Sacramento, CA